-Yorkshire and the North-Easts boasts an impressive collection of Anglo-Scandinavian stone sculpture, skillfully carved with interlace.
+Yorkshire and the North-East of England boast an impressive collection of Anglo-Scandinavian stone sculpture, skillfully carved with interlace.

 Gravestones, standing stones, crosses: pieces of stone built into the walls of churches that were rebuilt after the Conquest.
 And almost all of them include the decoration known as ‘interlace’.